Send the link below via email or IMCopy

 To avoid misinterpretation of therapeutic wounds, the

-chart should be reviewed
+medical records and files should be reviewed

 prior to autopsy and, if any questions arise, the treating physicians should be consulted.